weaviate/weaviate-io/developers/weaviate/concepts/vector-index.md

 | cohere      | multilingual-22-12                      | 768        | 384, 256, 192, 96      |
 | huggingface | sentence-transformers/all-MiniLM-L12-v2 | 384        | 192, 128, 96           |

-### Conversion of an existing Class to use PQ
+### Configure an existing collection to use PQ

 :::caution Important
-To use PQ, we recommend using Weaviate 1.20.5 or higher.
+PQ is available starting in v1.18, however we recommend using Weaviate 1.23.0 or later.
 :::

-You can convert an existing class to use product quantization by updating the vector index configuration.
-It is recommended to run a [backup](../configuration/backups.md) first before enabling if you are in production and may want to roll back.
+To configure an existing collection (class) to use PQ, update the vector index configuration.
+If your collection is used in production, [backup](../configuration/backups.md) your configuration before making changes.

-As PQ has a training stage, data must already exist in the class prior to enabling.
-To reduce training times you can also use the `trainingLimit` parameter.
+PQ has a training stage where it creates a codebook.
+When you convert an existing collection, there is some data already present.
+PQ needs 10,000 to 100,100,000 records per shard to create the codebook.
+If you have a smaller collection, consider using binary quantization (BQ) instead.
+If your collection is very large, PQ will reduce the memory requirements to store the collection but there is some additional overhead while PQ processes the uncompressed vectors.

+To enable PQ, set `"enabled": True`.
+For additional configuration settings, see [Configuration: Indexes](../configuration/indexes.md).

 ```python
 client.schema.update_config("DeepImage", {